tassossapalidis/text-compare/README.md

-# text-compare
+# Objective
-Compare two texts to a source text
+This tool compares two sample texts to a source text to determine which of the two sample texts is more similar to the source.